Can Software Help You Predict the Lottery?

 Just as the Templars dreamed of finding the Holy Grail and Ponce de Leon searched for the Fountain of Youth, some people dream of finding a way to crack the lottery code.
-And as computers get more powerful, it seems that perhaps we are drawing closer to a way to beat the odds.
+And as computers get more powerful, it seems that perhaps a way to beat the odds is drawing closer.
 Can software help you predict the lottery?

 How the Lottery Ensures a Random Drawing

-The entire concept of the lottery is based on the idea that the winning numbers are randomly drawn.
-If people suspect tampering, they will stop buying tickets.
-The companies that manage lotteries take great pains to ensure that the drawings are as random as possible.
+The lottery is based on the fact that the winning numbers are randomly drawn.
+If people suspect tampering, they'll stop buying tickets.
+The companies that manage lotteries go to great lengths to ensure that the drawings are as random as possible.

 How Lottery Prediction Software Works (Theoretically)